MMartinelli-hub/CRTP-ProdCons/README.md

-# Producer-Consumer with rate adjustment
+# Producer-Consumer with dynamic rate adjustment
 ---

 A single producer - single consumer with production rate adjustment implementation in C using threads and semaphores.